clegergh/DATA/lectures/DATA_3101_introduction.md

 We’ll be focusing on importing, tidying, and transforming data in this class.
-Consider taking DATA 3001 (Data Visualization and Communication) with Dr. Riley to complete the cycle.
+Consider taking DATA 3001 (Data Visualization and Communication) with Dr. Riley to complete the process.

 ## Tools: Git & RStudio